jeffreyhanson/raptr/cran-comments.md

 ------------

-This version has a reduced installation time and fixes several typos in the documentation.
-Additionally, this version corrects a typo in one of the author's names.
+This version reduces memory usage through the use of external pointers.
+Additionally, it has a reduced installation time, fixes several typos in the documentation, and corrects a typo in one of the author's names.

+This submission has addressed the memory leaks and unit test failures encountered in the previous submission.

 Thanks!